-Mandalas are considered a portal for spiritual transformation, and the central motif often represents the principal qualities of that specific mandala.
-The word ‘Mandala,’ from Sanscrit, means circle, cosmos or divine abode.
-In Hinduism and Buddhism it is a very specific circular geometric pattern representing the universe.
-Buddhist mandalas are created with sand, tempera paint, or carved from butter.
-In the medicine wheels of western indigenous cultures, one finds similar designs, mediums, and purpose.
+The Medicine Wheel In the many variations of medicine wheels of western indigenous cultures, one finds similar designs, mediums, and purpose.
 In North America, we have sacred stone circles that are oriented to the four directions, as well as sacred hoops.
 Further south, the Navaho create circular sand paintings and the Huichol create geometric gods eyes.
 For many indigenous cultures the circles have religious, spiritual, astronomical, territorial, or calendrical significance.
-Similar patterns can be found in architecture from Persian, India, the Rose Windows of Notre Dame, or in the form of labyrinths.
-Jungian analysts utilize mandalas for healing, as a circle of awareness of the individual self.
-Symbols used in making Mandalas may reflect deep subconscious traits in both the individual and the universe as experienced by humans.

 In many indigenous cultures the Medicine Wheel is incorporated into ceremony.
 Stones or lines are laid in the Four Directions (East, South, West, and North).
 When the designs are painted, each direction is represented by a distinctive color – and every territory utilizes its own distinct colours.
 The directions may also represent the following: